HEP-FCC/bib-studies/plotting/README.md

 1) In plot_all_subdetectors.py when reading the max dimensions of each sub-detector.
 The results seems to be off by a factor 10 (except for vertex radius).
 Maybe cm vs mm issue?
 2) In drawhits.py add more plots: e.g. energy of hits in each layer,  pt of associated MC particle
 3) Do simulation and plots also for signal Zmumu, Zee, Zqq

+## xml2json

+Extract detector dimensions from the geometry XML file into a json file.